- Who We Are

 Charter Award-winning projects should represent more than just beautiful neighborhoods, buildings, and streets.
 They are projects that have improved residents’ health and happiness, financially strengthened local governments, and helped protect the natural environment.
 In short, the Charter Awards honor places that celebrate people and improve their lives.

-This year the jury is looking for projects that support an active public realm, something that is especially important during a global pandemic.
+This year the jury is looking for projects that make places accessible and equitable.
 However, any project that meets the application criteria will also be considered.

 Projects that embody a wide range of Charter principles are more desirable than ones that embody fewer principles.
 The judging criteria favor built or implemented work, yet also acknowledge that large-scale plans can take years to implement physically.